Tuesday, February 13, 2024

 I use a 4-cup Pyrex measuring cup for this.

-To 3 cups whole milk and 1 cup heavy cream or 2 cups whole milk and 2 cups heavy cream if you want it to be very rich, add 1/2 teaspoon salt, kosher or (for me Italian) sea salt and 1/4 cup distilled white vinegar.
+To 3 cups whole milk and 1 cup heavy cream—or 2 cups whole milk and 2 cups heavy cream if you want it to be very rich—add 1/2 teaspoon salt (kosher, or Italian sea salt) and 1/4 cup distilled white vinegar.

-I heat the milk and cream mixture in the microwave until the temperature reaches 165°F on an instant-read thermometer.
-In my microwave, which is small, this takes about 8 minutes.
-You can certainly do this on top of the stove.
+Heat the milk and cream mixture in the microwave until it reaches 165°F on an instant-read thermometer.
+In my small microwave, this takes about 8 minutes.
+You can certainly do this on top of the stove instead.

 At this point, stir it gently for about 5 seconds.
 It should already be separating into curds and whey.